mwarning/meshnet-lab/results/README.md

 Notes:

 - a low packet arrival rate makes the corresponding traffic result data meaningless (e.g. the complete line data :/)
-- some routing protocols cause a huge amount of traffic on certain topologies with no latency:
+- some routing protocols cause a huge amount of traffic that is not seen in reality:
-  - yggdrasil on a line
+  - yggdrasil on a grid4 and line
-  - batman-adv on rtree and grid4
+  - batman-adv on grid4 and rtree
-- batman-adv has a low hop limit
+- batman-adv has a maximum hop limit of 32
-- grid4 and line topologies (even more so with no traffic/latency limitations) are pathological
+- grid4 and line topologies are pathological
-- these three graphs took 55 hours to generate
+- the data for each graph takes 18 hours to generate

 ## Connectivity1 Test